 To beat the stalled deal, you have to speak to the buyer’s real threats in a way your competition can’t, and won’t.
 Your pitch and presentation must carry the room, drop barriers, and engage the brain to move your buyer to close faster.
 By combining decision science with your Convincing Advantages - the three most compelling reasons why your prospect should buy from you now - you reinforce your value and close faster.

 By understanding the obstacles that the change in today’s customer journey has created, you can prevent SPOFs in your sales process.

-- Win the Brain - Overcome commoditization and own your moments of truth by answering “Why you, Why now?”.
+- Win the Brain - Overcome commoditization and own your moments of truth by driving preference and driving priority.

 - Win the Journey - Overcome compressed selling time and get in with your prospects sooner by taking control of the buyer’s journey and implementing prescriptive messages that drive priority.

 - Win the Deal - Overcome consensus decision making and beat the deal stall out by driving group consensus around a central pain point and proving you can solve it, now.

 The right strategy combined with effective tools your team can use today will help increase your margins, shortening sales cycles, and growing your revenue.